ordina-jworks/ordina-jworks.github.io/_posts/2018-12-20-10-cool-ai-examples.md

 Soon you will not be able to tell that what you see is actually what happened.
 This advanced technique improves on older versions, and allows you to transfer your facial and torso movements onto a target.
 Techniques like this make it clear that fake news and fake sources of media will become an even bigger problem in the future as this technology becomes even better.
-It might not be such a bad idea to invest in that blockchain backed media repository after all so the validity of media file can be tracked...
+It might not be such a bad idea to invest in that blockchain backed media repository after all so the validity of media files can be tracked...

 ### Example 9 - Deepmind becomes superhuman in quake 3